-The examination will test the Knowledge part of the Pain Medicine and generic parts (Annexe A) of the CCT curriculum; Skills and Attitudes are assessed predominantly at a local level by the Work Place Based Assessments, quarterly assessments, case reports and MSF, which are well known to trainers and trainees.
+The examination will test the Knowledge part of the Pain Medicine and generic professional domains of the CCT curriculum.
+Skills and attitudes are assessed predominantly at a local level through Supervised Learning Events (SLEs), quarterly assessments, case reports, and Multi-Source Feedback (MSF), which are well known to trainers and trainees.
 The new examination is not about practical skills; it is about core and advanced knowledge of the basic science of pain, clinical assessment and care of patients.
 The examination has been carefully crafted to ensure that all aspects of the curriculum are assessed in breadth and most importantly in depth.
 Trainees must be able to demonstrate knowledge that reflects detailed, reflective and broad study of the science and the art of Pain Medicine.
 It is suggested that at least 6 months of diligent academic endeavour would normally be expected in preparation for an examination of this type.
 A variety of sources are required; these include the RCoA curriculum documents and the IASP core curriculum.
 In addition it is anticipated that candidates should be familiar with current opinion, national and international review articles and ‘hot topics’ in Pain Medicine.

-The Faculty does not endorse any textbooks and the list below is not exhaustive, however, some example texts are given as a guide.
+Please note: The Faculty does not endorse any textbooks and the list below is not exhaustive, however, some example texts are given as a guide.
 The Faculty is also not responsible for the pricing of textbooks or other resources.